HarryShomer/QUAD/README.md

 # QUAD

-A PyTorch implementation of paper ["Learning Representations for Hyper-Relational Knowledge Graphs"]().
+A PyTorch implementation of the paper ["Learning Representations for Hyper-Relational Knowledge Graphs"](https://arxiv.org/abs/2208.14322).

 ## Abstract